peteroupc/URIUtility/api/com.upokecenter.util.URIUtility.md

 **Returns:**

-* A string possibly containing escaped characters, or null if s is null.
+* A form of the URI or IRI that possibly contains escaped characters, or null if s is null.

 ### HasScheme
     public static boolean HasScheme​(java.lang.String refValue)